nus-cs2103-AY2223S1/tp/docs/_glossary/OS.md

 ---
-name: OS
+name: Operating System (OS)
-show-in: [dg]
+show-in: [ug ,dg]
 ---

-The OS is the operating system of the computer which manages the software and hardware on the computer.
+Operating System (OS) of the computer which manages the software and hardware on the computer.